Welcome New Faculty!

 Evangeline Downie, Department of Physics, holds a PhD in Physics and a MS in Physics from the University of Glasgow.
 In 2010, she received the Carl Zeiss Stiftung Postdoctoral Fellowship to study the spin polarizabilities of the proton via Compton Scattering.
 She comes to GW from the Universit ät Mainz where she was a research assistant with the A2 Collaboration.

 James Hansell, Professional Psychology Program, holds a PhD in Clinical Psychology from the University of Michigan.
 He comes to GW from the University of Michigan where he served as the director of the Philosophy of Science in the Clinical Psychology Lab and as an adjunct associate professor of psychology and psychiatry.
-He has co-authored three books, including Abnormal Psychology, Second Edition, his most recent.
+He has co-authored three books, including Iran’s National Cinema.

 Carson Murray, Department of Anthropology, holds a PhD in Behavioral Ecology from the University of Minnesota.
 She comes to GW from Northwestern University where she was an adjunct faculty member in the Environmental Policy and Culture Program.
 A post-doctoral fellow at the Lincoln Park Zoo and at the University of Chicago’s Institute of Mind and Biology, Murray is currently investigating how maternal stress influences offspring health and development among chimpanzees at Gombe National Park in Tanzania.

 Damien O’Halloran, Department of Biological Sciences, holds a PhD in Animal Genetics Laboratory from the National University of Ireland.
 He comes to GW from the University of California, Davis, where he has been a post-doctoral fellow at the Center for Neuroscience.
 His research interests include biochemistry, genetics and molecular biology, agricultural and biological sciences, medicine, and immunology and microbiology.